cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 # Property of the source data

 ## Tabularized
-Data can be complex in multiple ways, especially when it comes to hierarchical data or document formats.
 The following approach requires the source data representation to be tabularized (all data is organized in Rows, every row contains all fields).
+Hierarchical data formats express some relation information throught he hierarchical structure.
+When getting tablularized, this must be taken into account.

 ## Information types of data
 To define the variety of mappings, it is necessary to clarify the types of information,